-- Even though it’s a website, an application shortcut removes all the browser’s “chrome”1 which includes the application menus, the address bar, and back/forward buttons.
+- Even though it’s a website, an application shortcut removes all the browser’s “chrome” ((That’s a generic term not to be confused with Google Chrome.)) which includes the application menus, the address bar, and back/forward buttons.

 - Each new application shortcut gets its own desktop, start menu, or task bar shortcut with icon.